15 Best Things to Do on Oʻahu’s North Shore

 8. Snorkeling at Kapoʻo (Shark’s Cove)

-Kapoʻo, or more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because some of the best places to enjoy the turquoise-blue water are only a short swim from the beach!
+Kapoʻo, more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because some of the best places to enjoy the island’s turquoise-blue water are only a short swim from the beach!

-That being said, the water clarity typically gets better and better the further you swim out past the waves that stir up the sediment, which is exactly where this photo was taken.
+That said, the water clarity typically gets better and better the further you swim out past the waves that stir up the sediment, which is exactly where this photo was taken.

 Google Maps Direction: Kapoʻo (Shark’s Cove)